AElfProject/AElf/docs-sphinx/reference/chain-sdk/go/go-sdk.md

 ### GetTransactionResult

-Get the result of a transaction
+Get the result of a transaction.

 _Web API path_